Skip to main content

 • Blurred vision

-Rarely, AML can spread to lymph nodes (bean-sized collections of immune cells throughout the body), making them bigger.
+Rarely, AML can spread to lymph nodes and make them bigger.
+Lymph nodes are the bean-sized collections of immune cells throughout the body.
 Affected nodes in the neck, groin, underarm areas, or above the collarbone may be felt as lumps under the skin.

 Although any of the symptoms and signs above may be caused by AML, they can also be caused by other conditions.
 Still, if you have any of these problems, especially if they don't go away or are getting worse, it’s important to see a doctor so the cause can be found and treated, if needed.

-Schiffer CA, Gurbuxani S. Clinical manifestations, pathologic features, and diagnosis of acute myeloid leukemia.
+Schiffer CA, Gurbuxani S. Acute myeloid leukemia: Clinical manifestations, pathologic features, and diagnosis.
 UpToDate.
-2018.
-Accessed at www.uptodate.com/contents/clinical-manifestations-pathologic-features-and-diagnosis-of-acute-myeloid-leukemia on June 14, 2018.
+2024.
+Accessed at https://www.uptodate.com/contents/acute-myeloid-leukemia-clinical-manifestations-pathologic-features-and-diagnosis on November 26, 2024.

 American Cancer Society Emails